capsule-org/react-integration-examples/README.md

 # Capsule React Integration Examples

 Welcome to the Capsule React Integration Examples monorepo!
 This repository contains various examples demonstrating the integration of the Capsule SDK with different React-based frameworks.
+For more details, please refer to the [Capsule documentation](https://docs.usecapsule.com).

 ## Repository Structure